There are, of course, a myriad of reasons that lead U.S. citizens to live abroad for either a temporary or long-term period.

 Foreign nationals are no less American simply because they live abroad.
 As citizens, it’s only natural that you would want to conduct essential business with only U.S. based companies.

-Even if you only return to the U.S. for a few days or weeks each year, a preference to obtain life insurance from a U.S. insurance provider is perfectly understandable.
+You might only return to the U.S. for a few days or weeks each year.
+Even still, a preference to obtain life insurance from a U.S. insurance provider is perfectly understandable.

 Living as a foreigner in another country, you may face unique obstacles when it comes to obtaining a foreign policy in another nation.